14 Reproducibility

 This random seed is also your key to reproducibility for code with randomness.
 Without a random seed, training a machine learning model will produce different models every time.
 At least it is unlikely to get the same results twice.
 But by setting a random seed, you make the random number generation reproducible.
 There are some exceptions: When running multiple processes in parallel, setting a random seed may still not guarantee deterministic results if the order of execution is inconsistent.

-Besides your computer’s random number generator, there are other reasons why running the same code twice may produce different results, even if you have followed all the tips (e.g., making sure you are using the same software):
+Besides your computer’s random number generator, there are other reasons why running the same code twice may produce different results, even if you have followed all the tips, like making sure you are using the same software:

-- Dependence on external systems that change over time (e.g. API calls).
+• External systems can change over time (e.g. API calls).

 Notebooks let you experiment, quickly prototype ideas, and explore data; they encourage documentation; they are great for reporting results.
 But they make reproducibility difficult.
 In his provocative talk “I Don’t Like Notebooks”, Joel Grus specifically criticized “hidden states” that make reproducibility difficult: